About Lynda B

 A lot of Lynda's work is personalised pieces and commissions, she enjoys working with customers to create something extra special and personal to them.
 These have been big and small, often with customers coming to her with a simple idea which then develops and grows.

-October 2021 marks fifteen years of business for Lynda B, a lot has changed over that time, but her love of making and her material is as strong as ever.
+October 2023 marks seventeen years of business for Lynda B, a lot has changed over that time, but her love of making and her material is as strong as ever.